ESRTS/OptimalTaskPhasing/README.md

 Note that experiment four is a new experiment added during shepherding.
 The shepherding process is ongoing.
-The mapping of experiment to paper element is as follows.
-The table also shows expected runtimes with the virtual machine.
+The mapping of experiment to paper element, as well as the expected runtimes with the virtual machine, is shown in the table below.
 For pots in the paper, 1000 random chains are evaluated for each data point.
-This can be very timeconsuming and a reduced number of samples can be used instead.
+This can be very timeconsuming and a reduced number of samples can be used instead (e.g. 50).
+If a smaller number of samples per data point are used, the curves look more uneven but the general trends and observations are visible.

 | Name          | Paper       | Runtime 50  | Runtime 1000    |
 |---------------|-------------|-------------|-----------------|